Quantum detection of millimeter wave electric fields with driving surface-state electrons: Abstract

 \section{Abstract}

-Sensitive detection of electromagnetic wave electric field plays an important role for electromagnetic communication and sensing.
-Here, we propose a quantum sensor to sensitively detect the electric field of the millimeter (mm) wave.
-The quantum sensor consists of many surface-state electrons trapped individually on liquid helium by a scalable electrode-network at the bottom of the helium film.
-On such a chip, each of the trapped electrons can be manipulated by the biased dc-current to deliver the strong spin-orbit couplings.
-The mm wave signal to be detected is applied to non-dispersively drive the orbital states of the trapped electrons, just resulting in the Stark shifts of the dressed spin-orbital states.
-As a consequence, the electric field of the applied mm wave could be detected sensitively by using the spin-echo interferometry of the long-lived spin states of the electrons trapped on liquid helium.
-The reasonable accuracy of the detection and also the feasibility of the proposal are discussed.
+We introduce a spin-based receiver to sensitively detect the electric fields of millimeter (mm) waves by using quantum interferometric approach.
+The proposed quantum sensor consists of many surface-state electrons trapped individually on liquid helium by an electrode-network at the bottom of the liquid helium film.
+A dc-current in this chip is biased to generate a strong spin-orbit coupling of each of the trapped electrons.
+The mm wave signals are conducted to non-dissipatedly drive the orbital motions of the trapped electrons and result in the Stark shifts of the spin-orbit dressed states of the electrons.
+As a consequence, the electric fields of the conducted mm waves could be detected sensitively by using the Hahn echo interferometry with the long-lived spin states of the electrons trapped on liquid helium.